 In the realm of vision models, the primary mode of representation is using pixels to rasterize the visual world.
 Yet this is not always the best or unique way to represent visual content, especially for designers and artists who depict the world using geometry primitives such as polygons.
-Vector graphics (VG), on the other hand, offer a textual representation of visual content, which can be more concise and powerful for content like cartoons or sketches.
+Vector graphics (VG), on the other hand, offer a textual representation of visual content, which can be more concise and powerful for content like cartoons, sketches and scientific figures.
 Recent studies have shown promising results on processing vector graphics with capable Large Language Models (LLMs).
 However, such works focus solely on qualitative results, understanding, or a specific type of vector graphics.
-We propose VGBench, a comprehensive benchmark for LLMs on handling vector graphics through diverse aspects, including (a) both visual understanding and generation, (b) evaluation of various vector graphics formats, (c) diverse question types, (d) wide range of prompting techniques, (e) under multiple LLMs.
+We propose VGBench, a comprehensive benchmark for LLMs on handling vector graphics through diverse aspects, including (a) both visual understanding and generation, (b) evaluation of various vector graphics formats, (c) diverse question types, (d) wide range of prompting techniques, (e) under multiple LLMs and (f) comparison with VLMs on rasterized representations.
 Evaluating on our collected 4279 understanding and 5845 generation samples, we find that LLMs show strong capability on both aspects while exhibiting less desirable performance on low-level formats (SVG).
+Both data and evaluation pipeline will be open-sourced.

 First, we obtain captions for each vector graphics image by leveraging GPT-4V over its rasterized image.
 Then we prompt the LLM to generate the vector graphics code corresponding to the caption.
 Finally, we map the generated vector graphics into rasterzied images, then use CLIP Score and Fréchet Inception Distance (FID) Score to evaluate the quality of the generated vector graphics.
 The scores of the ground truth image is used as the upper bound to objectively evaluate the quality of the generated images.